 If you're looking to strike that perfect balance between natural yet modern for your garden design ideas, then give this a try.
 By breaking up your paving with areas of soft planting, the look will feel unexpected, fresh, and organic.

 Weave in wilder flowers such as field buttercups, or try ornamental grasses for their soothing textural appeal.
 And why not integrate water in this way too?

 Then, add a few statement pieces of garden furniture, so you can relax and take in the view.
 The space will be adored by you – and visiting pollinators – in no time.

-If you're a fan of our cottage garden ideas, then a rustic wooden gate can be a stunning solution to divide different 'rooms' of your plot.
+If you're a fan of traditional styles, then rustic and wooden garden gate ideas can be a stunning solution to divide different 'rooms' of your plot.

 This pretty design is nestled into an evergreen hedge, and helps to frame the open lawn in front.
 As the experts at Bowles & Wyer say, it's good to design a space with a vista in mind.